algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 ```

 In this example, `calculate_square` is the main function, and it uses the `multiply_numbers` subroutine to calculate the square of a number.
 The `multiply_numbers` subroutine performs the multiplication and returns the result in `DESTINATION`.
 The main function then continues with its code after calling `calculate_square`.

+#### 4.1 <u>RET (Return)</u>
+The "RET" (Return) instruction is used at the end of a subroutine to return control to the calling code.
+When a subroutine finishes its task, it uses "RET" to go back to the point in the main program where it was originally called from.
+This allows the main program to continue executing after the subroutine's task is completed.

+Using "RET" is essential in assembly language to maintain program flow and ensure that control is transferred back to the appropriate location in the calling code.

 ## 5. Variables